 Yet I’m disgusted by the union antics and even some employees’ behaviour.
 This category is an incredibly small number, yet the unions rant and rave that all 500K cases are the same, totally unacceptable.
 Umm, you acted last week for three days and it’s not reflected in your pay yet?
 Cry me a small creek, cuz it ain’t worth a river.
 You haven’t got your mailing address changed that you submitted last week, despite the fact that you MOVED six months ago?
 Don’t even aim for a creek.
 Those aren’t the cases worth mentioning in the same breath, but they make good headlines.
 I’m okay with using the bad cases as poster children for the problem, but let’s try to keep it professional.
 Lies and spin help NO ONE.
 Don’t even get me started on the union president who suggested scrapping everything and starting over.
 Other than being monumentally stupid, it’s easy for her to say — almost none of the employees working on Phoenix are part of her union.
 But guess what?
 The old system SUCKED too.
 It was just hidden in 60 departments instead of just one.

 But the disgusting ethics issues don’t stop with just the union leadership.
 In addition to the emergency advances, the government set up administrative recovery systems so that if you weren’t paid, and you had to use your credit cards or incurred admin penalties for loan refinancing on houses or cars, you could submit claims to get the incremental costs covered.
 So, for example, if you had to buy groceries on your credit card, and you had to pay interest on the grocery costs, you could ask for coverage of the interest costs.
-In law, this is called “making me whole” — making it so that I’m not out of pocket for any extra costs as a result of the pay problems.
+In law, this is called “making you whole” — making it so that you’re not out of pocket for any extra costs as a result of the pay problems.
 Sounds fair, right?
 Simple, understandable?

-Then you have some f***ing wastes of skin who were carrying 40K in credit card debt before this all began, and not only asked for the interest payments on the full 40K, but also to pay the 40K too.
+Then you have some f***ing wastes of skin who were carrying 40K in credit card debt before this all began, and not only asked for the interest payments on the full 40K but also to pay the 40K too.
 Or submitted requests to reimburse for the mortgage or car payments, not the extra interest or administrative charges.
 Excuse me?
 That’s not an administrative glitch on the part of the employees, that’s them trying to use the Phoenix disaster to scam the system and get free money to pay for their house or car or bad past money management decisions.
 I have NO sympathy for this crew.
-And when it came to light that their claims were being rightfully denied, the f***ing unions complained that the government wasn’t honoring claims.
-Not honoring claims?
+And when it came to light that their claims were being rightfully denied, the f***ing unions complained that the government wasn’t honouring claims.
+Not honouring claims?
 How about giving the government credit for not FIRING those employees and having them charged with FRAUD for submitting false claims?

 The way forward